larenspear/TravelDocs/Australia/Australia.md

 ## Sydney

 It's alternately both an Australian San Francisco but also a better London.
+It's a world-class city for a reason.

+### Getting around

+For Sydney proper, public transit is excellent.
+The system is called Opal.
+You can get a physical card or use tap to pay on your phone.

+### Food

+### Sydney Proper

+ - Opera House
+ - Botanic Garden
+ - Harbour Bridge
+ - Ferry from Circular Quay to Manly
+ - Bondi Beach
+ - The Rocks
+ - Potts Point
+ - Bondi - Coogee Walk
+ - Olympic Park
+ - Chinese Friendship Garden
+ - State Library NSW
+ - Queen Victoria Building
+ - Haymarket

+### Off the beaten path

+ - Malibu Sandwiches
+ - Statue of the Duke

 ### Taronga Zoo

 ### Blue Mountains / Katoomba

+ - Three Sisters
+ - Mountain Culture Brewery
+ - Scenic World

+### Other assorted things

+ - Featherdale
+ - Cockatoo Island

 ## Melbourne

+### Off the beaten path

+ - Healesville

 ## FNQ (Cairns, Daintree, Port Douglas, Great Barrier Reef)